jfinancial/cheatsheets/kafka/KafkaAndSpringKafka.md

 - When consumer-group rebalancing occurs then consumers within the consumer group are potentially re-allocated to different partitions
 - Consumer-group rebalancing is a stop-the-world event in Kafka so whilst the re-balancing occurs records will not be consumed from the topic by any consumers assigned to that topic which in turn will lead to a spike in latency

 ### Things To Think About When Configuring And Turning Kafka
 - **Criticality of Messages**: If you event stream is geo-spatial data (e.g. an UberEats delivery driver) then dropping an event is not a big deal because you'll get another event very soon after.
 Sometimes the same can be true of fast-ticking financial price data.
 If your event, however, is a $100m interest rate swap being booked and you drop that message then you have a big problem!
 Design your robustness according to throughput *and* criticality.
 Are you getting lots of messages which individually are of relatively low-importance or are you consuming low volumes events of high importance?
 - **Predictability of Load**: is the amount of records written to your topic roughly predictable and constant or do you see big spikes?
 Is there a pattern to the spikes?
-How important is it to your business needs than spikes do not lead to longer latency times?
+How important is it to your business needs that spikes do not lead to longer latency times?
+(To clarify this then think of an analogy with healthcare: do you want a healthcare system which always has extra capacity to cope with highly infrequent systemic events - e.g. a pandemic - or do you accept a lower-cost, more "efficient" system that may struggle to cope in the case of such events but in normal times will cope adequately because the cost of extra capacity is unacceptable?)
 - **Tuning batch size, linger and thread count**: You need to tune your batch size and timeouts accordingly.
 You don't want to be lingering too long waiting for records and you want to tune your batch size to get the best performance (batch size can very much depends on the size of your payload.)
 Also consider turning the the thread count in `Spring-Kafka` to optimize performance.

 ### Delivery Semantics
 - **at-most-once** - offsets are committed as soon as a message batch is received after calling poll().
 If the subsequent processing fails, the message will not be tried and is lost.
 - **at-least-once** - every event from the source system will reach its destination, but sometimes retries will cause duplicates.
 In thie case, offsets are committed *after* the message is processed.
 If  processing goes wrong, the message will be read again (but this can result in duplicate processing)
 - **exactly-once** - each message is delivered exactly once.
 In order to achieve this, Kafka and the consumer application need to cooperate to make exactly-once semantics happen.

-### Two Big Problems: Exactly Once Delivery And Guaranteed Ordering
+### Two Big Problems: Exactly-Once Delivery And Guaranteed Ordering
 - Software consultant, Mathias Verraes, sent this rather witty tweet back in 2015 which summarizes two central problems to complex message-oriented systems.
 In a distributed environment with multiple instances of services consuming (in a multi-threaded environment) then it's often the case you'll have to design your code to handle possible duplicates and retrying on errors.
 You also need to be aware of whether it's a requirement for your system to process messages in strict sequence and if this is the case you will have to design accordingly.

 ![Verraes Tweet](./img/VerraesTweet.png)